 Little Theatre of the Rockies

-UNC's Little Theatre of the Rockies is the oldest professional summer stock theatre west of the Mississippi and the oldest professional theatre company in Colorado, and we are back on the boards with 3 productions for summer 2022 under new artistic leadership!
+UNC's Little Theatre of the Rockies is the oldest professional summer stock theatre west of the Mississippi and the oldest professional theatre company in Colorado, and we are on the boards with 3 productions for Summer 2023!

 Meet the Directors